Boukebya/GE-Watch/README.md

 - Switch button to switch format AM/PM - 24 hours
 - Manage AM/PM and 24 hours format management
 - Delete button for a clock
-- Button to add a clock with GMT time management [TODO]
+- Button to add a clock with GMT time management
 - Synchronize clock (Can't use NTP) [TODO]

 ## Class diagram